eudoxia0/eudoxia0.github.io/article/_posts/2025-01-01-how-i-use-claude.md

 If we define performance as how likely I am to be satisfied by Claude's attempt at a task, then 3.6 is much better.
 Not in one big, obvious way---which is presumably why Anthropic calls it "Claude 3.5 Sonnet (new)" instead of bumping up the version number.
 Rather, it's like a thousand subtleties that add up to a feeling of "holy shit".

 3.6 is also more reliable than 3.5.
 Before, when using LLMs as tutors, I was always on guard for hallucinations.
 And the constant skepticism is a big source of friction.
 The first thing I noticed after the 3.6 release is that hallucination is basically solved for major topics (though Claude will make mistakes for e.g. the minutiae of some Python library).
+For queries on more obscure topics, Claude often warns you that it might be hallucinating details[^hal].
 So if you want to learn some well-trod subject, like French or special relativity, Claude is great.

 For this reason I often use Claude where it is not a natural fit, like for web search.
 Googling something feels like wading through an ocean of sewage.
 Asking Claude is always at least okay, and often pleasant.
 So I don't mind that I'm asking a compressed, nine month old snapshot of the web.
 Had I the time I'd [give][tool] Claude access to [Kagi] or [DDG], and never use Google again.